-i-sense EPSRC IRC Early-Warning Sensing Systems for Infectious Disease
+i-sense: EPSRC IRC in Agile Early Warning Sensing Systems for Infectious Diseases and Antimicrobial Resistance

 Our mission - digital health systems to test, track treat infections